Accounting for Receivables

-When cash is collected from customer, the accounts receivable balance on balance sheet is reduced through the following journal entry:
+When cash is collected from the customer, the accounts receivable balance on the balance sheet is reduced through the following journal entry:

-Many companies allow customers certain cash discount when they make payment quickly.
-The cash discount depends on the credit terms.
+Many companies allow customers a certain percentage as cash discount when they make the payment quickly.
+The cash discount depends on the credit terms of the sale.

 Note receivable are receivables supported by a written statement by the debtor to pay a specified sum on a specified date.
 Like accounts receivable, notes receivable arise in the ordinary course of business; but unlike accounts receivable they are in written form.
 Notes receivable usually require the debtor to pay interest.
 They may be current and non-current.

-When a company receives a note receivable it records it by the following journal entry:
+When a company receives a note receivable it records it using the following journal entry:

-Interest on accounts receivable is accrued as follows:
+Interest on notes receivable is accrued as follows: